Representations of dynamical systems on Banach spaces not containing $l_1$: The main results

 \br

-(2) If the compact space $X$ is metrizable then $C(X)$ is separable and it is also easy to see that $(V, N)$ is separable.
-Consider the injective map $\nu: F \to V$.
+\nt \textbf{(2)} \ If the compact space $X$ is metrizable then $C(X)$ is separable and it is also easy to see that $(V, N)$ is separable.
 The pointwise closure $K:=\cls_p (F)$ of $F$ in $\R^X$ is a subset of $b \calB_1(X)$.
 Consider now the mapping $T: b \calB_1(X) \to C(X)^{**}$ (see Remark \ref{r:functionals}).
 This map induces by Proposition \ref{p:B-star} a homeomorphic embedding

 of $K$ into $\Acal^{**}=C(X)^{**}$.

 By construction $F$ is a subset of $V$.
 Consider the second adjoint map